Bling meets K-pop: LVMH fund invests in Psy producer YG

 SEOUL The private equity arm of French luxury goods giant LVMH will invest up to $80 million in South Korea's YG Entertainment Inc, which manages a stable of K-pop performers including "Gangnam Style" rapper Psy.

-The investment is one of the biggest bets by a global fund in the "Korean Wave" of culture, including music, TV shows and consumer products like cosmetics, that has grown in popularity in Asia and globally.
+The investment is one of the biggest bets by a global fund in the "Korean Wave" of culture, including music, movies and TV shows, that has grown in popularity in Asia and globally in recent years.
 The move could also help accelerate YG's push into fashion.

 YG and LVMH, the world's largest luxury goods maker, are also in talks for a strategic partnership, said Eai-Jin Song, who heads YG's investor relations team, declining to elaborate.